-Der Greif is a project for contemporary photography and literature with focus on photography.
-It addresses itself to people with an affinity for image and text.
+DER GREIF (rhymes with »Life«) is an award-winning project for contemporary photography and literature with focus on photography.

-Recently awarded »Photography Magazine of the Year 2014«, DER GREIF is a print-magazine, online-platform, curatorial team and joint project for and with photographers and authors from all over the world.
+Recently awarded »Photography Magazine of the Year 2014«, DER GREIF is a print-publication, online-platform, curatorial team and joint project for and with photographers and authors from all over the world.

 The artistic core and root of the project is the printed and ad-free magazine.
-It shows the works of photographers and authors of different origins in a holistic piece of art.
+It combines and presents the works of photographers and authors of different origins in a holistic piece of art.

 The website is exhibition-, communication-, and information-platform for participants and anyone interested in photography and literature.
-It contains information about the magazine, published artists and partners, an online-shop as well as a blog.
 Participating artists are presented in special artist-features where they are given the opportunity to blog.
 In »Guest-Room«, outstanding personalities in the field of international photography curate and select their favorite submissions online.

 The main idea behind the magazine is to combine photographic and literary works of artists from all over the world.
 The editors of Der Greif combine single photographs with texts and put them into a completely new context.
 For the issues of the print magazine no predetermined themes are provided – they are rather developed during the curatorial process.
 The combination and the resulting complete work (which is more like book than a magazine) is core and distinctiveness of Der Greif.
 Thus the magazine is not a portfolio-magazine, but evolves from an abundance of works of various artists.

-The magazine is produced in large format (24,5 x 34,5 cm) and has a limited print run of 2.500 copies (each numbered manually).
-Since its foundation interest, attention and circulation has steadily grown .
+Since its foundation interest, attention and circulation has steadily grown.
 For the seventh and current issue more than 1.700 photographers and authors from 79 countries have submitted about 8.000 works.
 Der Greif is available at more than 45 book stores all over the world, including Printed Matter in New York, Tsutaya Bookshop in Tokyo, Deichtorhallen in Hamburg, DoYouReadMe? in Berlin, as well as Buchhandlung Walther König in Cologne and in the Museumsquartier in Vienna.

 Curation & Layout